GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Related Work

-\item \textit{Organizational Advantages.} Industrial practice typically distributes design tasks to specialized engineering groups that retain control over their procedures and in-house expertise rather than deferring to a central authority, a pattern emphasized in \ac{MDO} literature by Kroo \cite{Kroo1997LargeScaleMDO} and Martins \cite{martinsMultidisciplinaryDesignOptimization2013}.
-Distributed generative modeling naturally aligns with this practice: specialized teams independently train domain-specific subsystem models without having to agree on a single architecture or training recipe.
-Likewise, teams can reuse third-party models whose data and training costs were borne elsewhere (\textit{e.g.}, an open-source airfoil generator trained by a public research organization).
+\item \textit{Organizational Advantages.} Industrial practice typically distributes design tasks to specialized engineering groups that retain control over their procedures and in-house expertise~\cite{Kroo1997LargeScaleMDO, martinsMultidisciplinaryDesignOptimization2013}.
+Distributed generative modeling naturally aligns with this practice: specialized teams independently train domain-specific subsystem models without having to agree on a single architecture or training recipe, and can reuse third-party models whose data and training costs were borne elsewhere.

 \end{enumerate}

 For these two reasons, we believe the distributed generative modeling approach is critically underappreciated.